Converters

 There is one Enable input and 1 to 3 reference signal inputs depending on the number of PWM channels used.
 For example, the IGBT leg uses one PWM channel which requires only one reference input.
 The three-phase inverter requires three PWM channels and 3 corresponding reference inputs.
 Figure 1 shows the PWM modulator inputs for the IGBT leg and three-phase two-level converter.

 The Model control option is available for all controllable converters.
 If the control option is set to Model, an additional signal input will appear: the input vector for the gate drive signals.
 The length of the input vector is equal to the number of controllable switches in the converter.
-An example is shown in figure below.
+An example is shown in Figure 2.

 PWM enabling